Home

 Lemon juice and salt will remove ordinary iron rust.

-To Remove Mildew Stains Or Iron Rust
+To Remove Mildew Stains or Iron Rust

 For mildew stains or iron rust, mix together soft soap, laundry starch, half as much salt, and the juice of a lemon.
 Apply to the spots and spread the garment on the grass.